About the 2018 McGredy Winder SOLGM Local Government Excellence Awards®

 These Awards recognise exceptional and innovative projects in local government.

-The winners of these Awards will be announced at SOLGM's 2018 Gala Dinner.
+The winners of the 2018 Awards were announced at SOLGM's 2018 Gala Dinner.

 The 2018 Award Categories